 We are proud of our compassionate home care program designed to help people stay at home and remain healthier longer.

-We also looks after private clients whether they are disability, aged care or palliative care.
+We also look after private clients requiring disability or aged care.

 CIMAS is recognised as the leader for health and community nursing services for adults who need support to live actively in their community